 B. C.R.C.P.
 16 and 26-37 do not apply to Regulatory Hearings unless otherwise ordered by the assigned Hearing Officer.

 C. Incorporation by Reference.
 The Colorado Rules of Civil Procedure incorporated by reference in Rules 3.7(A) and 3.7(B) include only the versions that were in effect as of July 2023, and do not include any later amendments.
-The Colorado Rules of Civil Procedure are available for public inspection during regular business hours at the Office of the Hearings Division at the Department of Revenue, 1881 Pierce Street, Lakewood, CO 80214.
+The Colorado Rules of Civil Procedure are available for public inspection during regular business hours at the Office of the Hearings Division at the Department of Revenue, [Deleted: ][1707 Cole Boulevard, Suite 300, Golden, CO 80401].
 The Colorado Rules of Civil Procedure are also available for a reasonable charge from the Hearings Division at this same address, and free of charge from the Hearings Division’s website.

 3.7.
 Submission of Stipulations/Agreements as to Facts and/or Law